Zaraius/AURA/README.md

 To run the setup test launch script: `ros2 launch aura test_launch.py`

+UWB modules have to be plugged into the RPi in order everytime!

 # Setup Procedure

 Make sure all devices on `OLIN-ROBOTICS` WIFI